“Have a good day!”

 To answer that question for myself, I reflected on my priorities and thought about how I wanted each day to look, regardless of outside factors or what items were on my to-do list.

-I narrowed my list down to four items.
-At the end of the day, I wanted to be able to say that my efforts were God-honoring, that I was others-focused, that opportunities were seized, and that approached my tasks with a determination to excel.
+At the end of the day, I want to be able to say that my efforts were God-honoring, that I was others-focused, that opportunities were seized, and that I approached my tasks with a determination to excel.

 Focusing on the following four areas helps me to make better use of my time, effort and resources and to approach each day with the proper mindset.